tslight/azure_extras/README.md

 So far just a couple of classes and interactive scripts to make dealing with Azure App Services less painful from a DevOps perspective.

+Oh, and one for stopping and starting Azure Stream Analytics Jobs.

 ## INSTALLATION

 `pip install azure-extras`